macTracyHuang/ElevationProfiler/README.md

 # ElevationProfiler
-A tool to show elevation profile of two sites
+A tool to show elevation profile of two sites.

+Input: csv file with format: